reprise5/MemoryGame/README.md

 ######Randomizing the board
 First initShuffleTiles() is called from the startButton sub.initShuffleTiles loads the numbers 0-15 (4x4) or 0-35 (6x6) into an array, and shuffles the array.
 Then the variables from index 0 and 1 are assigned to the first shape, index 2 and 3 to the next shape, and so on.

-######Shape COdes
+######Shape Codes
 anything that is assigned to shapes, or any array or sub that reads shapes has to go in a specific order because each shape is assigned a code.  it is used to easily compare or deal with shapes, because a "shape" is more or less intagible in code.
+The shapes are always in alphabetical order.
 Here are all the shape codes and the shape they correspond to:

 **4x4 codes**